Djokovic saga will not define Australian Open, says Tiley

 The controversy completely overshadowed the build-up to the tournament but Tiley said his team deserved credit for managing to bring in over 3,500 participants from overseas amid the highly infectious Omicron variant.

-"In the lead-in there was meticulous planning," Tiley told Reuters in an interview on Tuesday.
-"The one major challenge around the Djokovic situation doesn't define everything that went on because 99.999per cent of everything was good.
+"In the lead-in there was meticulous planning," Tiley told Reuters in an interview on Tuesday (Jan 25).
+"The one major challenge around the Djokovic situation doesn't define everything that went on because 99.999 per cent of everything was good.

 "It has been very challenging and we're delivering an event in the middle of a very infectious strain.
 The tennis has been awesome.
 It's going to be a really good finish."